ears99/JOS/README.md

 # I want to run/contribute to JOS!
 How can I run JOS?
 You'll need QEmu, a free emulator for all kinds of processor architechtures.
 JOS is run on x86-64, so you'll need a 64-bit processor to be able to contribute (or to run it on actual hardware).

+# My computer isn't x86-64!
+How can I run JOS?
+I plan to learn how to make an x86 version of JOS, don't worry.
+Updates will either be made here, or in another repository called JOS32.